-For each host on a network, the network part of the IP address is the same, with the final number changing to identify different hosts.
+For each host (device) on a network, the network part of the IP address is the same, while the final number of the address is different because it identifies the different hosts.
 A host has only one IP address; a network has many.

 The network ID combined with the host ID creates the IP address.
-Together, this string of alphanumeric characters allows you to reach the internet.
+Together, this string of alphanumeric characters lets you reach the internet.

 How IP addresses work

-IP addresses work as a unique identifier for each online device, similar to a mailing address.
-Instead of getting physical mail, IP addresses ensure that you get the data you request, such as search results, specific websites, and emails.
-Understanding how IP addresses work can help you make better decisions about online security and digital privacy.
+IP addresses work as unique identifiers for each online device, like a mailing address.
+Instead of getting physical mail, IP addresses ensure you get the data you request, such as search results, websites, and emails.
+Understanding how IP addresses work can help you make better decisions about online security and privacy.

-To better understand how IP addresses work, we must first take a look at the basic definition of the internet.
-The internet is a global network of computers which function on the basis of protocols, or rules.
-These rules define how data is transmitted between electronic devices — or, essentially, how computers talk to each other over a network.
+To understand how IP addresses work, we first need to look at the basic definition of the internet.
+The internet is a global network of computers that function on the basis of protocols, or rules.
+These rules define how data is transmitted between electronic devices — in other words, the protocols determine how computers talk to one another over a network.

 Why do we need IP addresses?

 What else does an IP address do besides behave as a digital home address for your device?
-It can also give away sensitive information, like revealing your physical location and other details you may want to keep private.
-It’s not possible to go online without an IP address, but it is possible to change or hide it with a virtual private network like AVG Secure VPN.
+An IP address can reveal sensitive information, like your physical location and other private details, and help companies track your online behavior.
+You can’t go online without an IP address, but you can change or hide it with a virtual private network like AVG Secure VPN.

-A VPN encrypts your online traffic and reroutes you to a dedicated VPN server before you connect to the public internet.
-Once you do connect to a website, you’ll appear to be coming from the VPN, so the site will see only the VPN’s IP address — effectively masking your true IP address.
+A VPN encrypts your data and reroutes your online traffic through a dedicated VPN server before you connect to the public internet.
+Once you do connect to a website, you’ll appear to be coming from the VPN, so the site will see only the VPN’s IP address — masking your true IP address.

-Many VPNs have servers in different countries to choose from, so you can also opt to appear to be from different places.
-This can be very helpful if, say, you’re traveling and want to get the same access to streaming services that you enjoy in your home country.
-Protect your personal data, stay current with your favorite shows, and keep your online activity private today with a VPN.
+AVG Secure VPN has servers in tons of different countries to choose from, so you can opt to appear to be from almost anywhere.
+That’s helpful if you’re traveling and want to get the same access to streaming services that you enjoy in your home country.
+Protect your personal data, stay current with your favorite shows, and keep your online activity private with AVG Secure VPN.

 Locating your own IP address

-It’s super simple to find your own IP address.
-The easiest way is to type “What’s my computer IP address?” into Google and it will show you what it is right there in the search results.
-While the ease of finding your IP address is convenient, it also shows how easy it is for hackers or other snoops to find you online.
-That’s why you should consider hiding your IP with a VPN.
+It’s simple to find your own IP address.
+The best way is by typing “What’s my IP address” into Google.
+Your IP address is displayed right there in the search results.
+The ease of finding your IP address is convenient, but it also shows how easy it is for hackers to find you online, too.

 The different types of IP address